 2. Oldendorff Carriers GmbH & Co.
 KG

-Oldendorff Carriers stands out in the dry bulk shipping sector, notably for its fleet of 25 Newcastlemax class carriers contributing over 5.2 million tons of deadweight.
-Despite a significant portion of its fleet being time-chartered, its owned and bareboat chartered vessels firmly establish its industry prominence.
+Oldendorff Carriers stands out in the dry bulk shipping sector, notably for its fleet of 25 Newcastlemax class bulk carriers contributing over 5.2 million tons of deadweight.
+While a significant portion of its fleet is time-chartered, Oldendorff has maintained industry prominence through ownership of these large vessels, which are essential for reducing operational costs.
+The fleet’s emphasis on Newcastlemax carriers allows for enhanced fuel efficiency, contributing to the company’s environmental sustainability efforts.

 The company’s transshipment operations, initiated in 2001 in Turkey with over $600 million invested, feature an extensive array of assets including transshipment platforms, floating cranes, and tugboats.
 This enables efficient handling of over 200 million metric tons in shallow waters globally.